 - Master Key – Locksmiths often refer to this as an “MK”.
 This key will open all of the change key locks that are set up within the Master Key locking system.

-- Great Master Key – Locksmiths sometimes refer to this as an “GMK”.
-Sometimes the Master Key system doesn’t stop with one Master Key, but also has a Grand Master Key that is able to access multiple Master Key systems that are under it as well as all of the change keys within the Master Key system.
+- Great Master Key – Locksmiths sometimes refer to this as a “GMK”.
+Sometimes the Master Key system doesn’t stop with one Master Key but also has a Grand Master Key that is able to access multiple Master Key systems that are under it as well as all of the change keys within the Master Key system.